by

 Solution: Make sure the cleats are tight and lubricate

-the cleat mating surfaces with wax, spray lube, Armor All or some other
+the cleat mating surfaces with wax, spray lube, Armor All or some

-Just be sure not to walk into your living room with your freshly lubed
+TIP: Just be sure not to walk into your living room

-cleats and track grease across your carpets!
-Also note, that if your
+with your freshly lubed cleats and track grease across your carpets!

-cleats are old, they may be worn out and that will let them move when
+Also note, that if your cleats are old, they may be worn out and that

-pedaling, which also causes noise.
-Compare them to a new pair so that
+will let them move when pedaling, which also causes noise.
+Compare

-you can gauge wear and replace them if they're worn out.
-Here's
+them to a new pair so that you can gauge wear and replace them if

-a lot more on cleats.
+on cleats.

-Another source if you ride a dual-suspension or folding bike is the
+Another source if you ride a dual-suspension or folding bike is

-pivot points.
+the pivot points.

-Solution: Check that all pivot bolts are snug and if
+Solution: Check that all pivot bolts are snug and

 Water bottle screws and bosses (the part in the frame) can creak.

-This creak is less likely on steel frames because the water-bottle bosses
+This creak is less likely on steel frames because the water-bottle

-composite frames, the bosses are glued and/or mechanically fastened,
+and composite frames, the bosses are glued and/or mechanically fastened,

 which means they might move (a full small water bottle weighs 1 pound